 Below we propose two illustrative, non-exhaustive lists of pragmatic suggestions for time-efficient activities that have reportable and mutually-beneficial outputs in order to build the long-term trusting relationship needed for collaboration between an academic and a risk practitioner.
 Each suggestion includes an explanation of why the activity has benefit/utility to justify time spent on it, mapped back to appraisal criteria (Table 2) or an impact typology (Sect.
-6.2.2).
-Obvious relationship-building and maintenance activity is assumed; e.g. short chats over a coffee, telephone calls, passing on interesting items (e.g. an article or newspaper clipping), and mutual tolerance of unavoidable busy periods (e.g. see Sect.
-5.2).
+5.2.2) (Reed, 2018).
+Obvious relationship-building and maintenance activity is assumed; e.g. short chats over a coffee, telephone calls, passing on interesting items (e.g. a paper or newspaper clipping), and mutual tolerance of unavoidable busy periods (e.g. Sect.
+4.2).